benabub/bash-scripts/README.md

 export PATH=$HOME/bin:$HOME/.local/bin:/usr/local/bin:$PATH
 ```

-Add a separate line for each script's dir (or one if you put several scripts together) above it:
+Add a separate line for each script's dir (or one if you put several scripts together) under it:

 ```bash
 export PATH=/path/to/directory/with/script[s]:$PATH